openstack-infra/system-config/doc/source/running-your-own.rst

 ~~~~~~~

 This file lists the specific servers you are running.
 Minimally you need a
-ci-puppetmaster, gerrit (review), jenkins (secure jobs such as making
+puppetmaster, gerrit (review), jenkins (secure jobs such as making
 releases), jenkins01 (untrusted jobs from any code author), puppetboard,
 nodepool, zuul, and then one or more slaves with appropriate distro choices.